 After a year long brake, Femkanje started the 2nd series of shows in September 2015, now running as an independent platform publishing podcasts twice a month.
 In 16 shows that were realized until June 2016, we talked with artists and organizations from ex-Yugoslavian region working nationally and internationally – particularly in Holland.
 We also recorded a protest in the name of the scheduled but cancelled, re-opening of the Museum of Contemporary Art in Belgrade.

-Currently, and in the third series, we are broadening our focus to include our english-speaking colleagues and so create visibility not only for artists and organizations from ex-Yu region but also make visible other European cultural workers which are in one way or another linked to the Balkans.
-The shows are realized in Serbian (Serbo-Croatian) language with occasional interviews in english and are now published once a month.
+In the third series, we are broadening our focus to include our english-speaking colleagues and so create visibility not only for artists and organizations from ex-Yu region but also make visible other European cultural workers which are in one way or another linked to the Balkans.
+The shows were realized in Serbian (Serbo-Croatian) and English, and were published once a month.

 Subscribe to our mailing list if you want to stay up to date with our podcast, exhibitions and talks.